Mark Cuban is the hero America needs (on Xwitter)

 Sometimes, in life, you don’t get the hero you want, but you get the hero you need.
-Mark Cuban, owner of the Dallas Mavericks — an organization who has been embroiled in ongoing sexual misconduct allegations for the last several years — is best known for either his role on the wildly popular Shark Tank or for being the NBA owner who is always getting fined by the league.
-Needless to say, I did not have Cuban on my bingo card as the person who would lay former Trump advisor and all around terrible person, flat out on Xwitter in front of Beyoncè and the entire world.
+Mark Cuban, owner of the Dallas Mavericks — an organization that has been embroiled in ongoing sexual misconduct allegations for the last several years — is best known for either his role on the wildly popular Shark Tank or for being the NBA owner who is always getting fined by the league.
+Needless to say, I did not have Cuban on my bingo card as the person who would lay former Trump advisor and all-around terrible person, flat out on Xwitter in front of Beyoncè and the entire world.
 And yet...here we are.

 (Before we get into the intricacies of absolutely destroying a terrible person on Xwitter, you should know that writing this piece required me to go look at Stephen Miller’s Xwitter timeline and that I did not receive hazard pay to do so.)